davebenson/doom4-walkthrough/README.md

 Finish the detour by following the corridor and using the yellow lift to cross the chasm.
 If you go straight, then left, you should see the stairs leading down to Rune Challenge #2 (and a suit of armor).

-Descend the stairs about halfway (above the decorative gate) and look for a ledge to the left you can jump onto to find SECRET 6.3: "Mancubus Model, Redguy".
+Descend the stairs about halfway (above the decorative gate) and look for a ledge to the left you can jump onto to find SECRET 6.3, COLLECTIBLE 6.2: "Mancubus Model, Redguy".

 Back at the top of the stairs, find a FIELD DRONE 6.1 (now's time to get the Gauss Cannon's Siege Mode) and CODEX ENTRY "Artifacts / Doom Marine".